roz0n/Veximoji/README.md

 ### `validateISO3166_1(code:) -> Bool`

 - Returns a boolean indicating whether a given string is a supported ISO 3611 alpha-2 country code by checking whether or not it is contained within the **`CFLocaleCopyISOCountryCodes`** collection
-- For more information on supported country codes visit the [**CFLocaleCopyISOCountryCodes**](https://developer.apple.com/documentation/corefoundation/1543372-cflocalecopyisocountrycodes) page in the Apple Developer Documentation
+- For more information on supported country codes visit the [**CFLocaleCopyISOCountryCodes**](https://developer.apple.com/documentation/corefoundation/1543372-cflocalecopyisocountrycodes) page of the Apple Developer Documentation

 ### `validateISO3166_2(code:) -> Bool`